-Sand Fill - Sand fill may be used to raise the elevation of the system in order to meet the required separation distance from the SHWT or restrictive feature.
-Sand fill must have a permeability the same as the soil below or faster.
-No organic material or stones larger than 3 in are allowed in the sand fill.
+Sand Fill - Sand fill may be used to raise the elevation of the system in order to meet the required separation distance from the SHWT or restrictive feature or in side-slope tapers.
+No organic material or stones larger than 6 in are allowed in the sand fill.
 System sand may be used in place of sand fill.